Npvivek/ModalWindow/README.md

-# Created a simple Modal Window UI compnent with the help of Javascript.
+# Created a simple Modal Window UI component with the help of Javascript.